 Instagram – The world’s largest image sharing app has grown in leaps and bounds since its initial founding.
 It’s now one of the leading online advertising and marketing platforms, with companies investing heavily in tools like influencer marketing.
 Perfect for businesses with good visuals, Instagram is a great way to attract loyal audiences.

-Snapchat – Who knew a social media platform made famous for risqué photo sharing could become the new advertising platform for those targeting Gen Y and “millennials” for their business.
-Still in its infancy as an advertising platform, many big brands are creating video rich content to attract the younger generations to their products.
+Snapchat – Who knew a social media platform made famous for risqué photo sharing could become an advertising platform for businesses targeting Gen Y and Millennials.
+Still in its infancy as an advertising platform, many big brands are creating video rich content to attract younger generations to their products.

-While there are other social media platforms like Twitter out there, and many that may fit your business’s strategies, the above four are the big names and the ones you should be thinking about when content strategies are planned.
+There are other social media platforms like Twitter out there, and while many may fit your business’s strategy, the four listed above are the big names in social advertising.

-Social media isn’t traditionally a B2B communication strategy, but that’s because sometimes we tend to forget businesses are run by people.
-While some platforms are more suited to B2B communication (LinkedIn), Facebook and Instagram still have their place for the right B2B business.
+Social media hasn’t traditionally been seen as a B2B communication strategy, but sometimes we tend to forget that businesses are run by people.
+While some platforms are more suited to B2B communication (like LinkedIn), Facebook and Instagram still have their place for the right B2B business.

-Consider a wholesale business that sells a makeup brand to stores like Chemist Warehouse or Priceline.
-These large-scale businesses will only stock products that get bought.
+As an example, consider a wholesale business that sells a makeup brand to stores like Chemist Warehouse or Priceline.
+These large-scale businesses will only stock products that sell.
 So, in fact, these brands need to act like B2C businesses.
 This means they need to create brand interest through strategies like influencer marketing and blogs on Facebook or Instagram.

-Social media has a pretty well documented track recording of affecting B2C business’s success.
-Whether it’s reviews, client interaction or advertising, good and bad of any of these have lifted or sunk many an Aussie business.
+Social media has a pretty well-documented track record affecting B2C business’s success.
+Whether through reviews, personal client interaction or advertising, activity on both sides of the spectrum (both good and bad) have proven to lift or sink many Aussie businesses.

-Using social media as a content amplification tool, advertising platform, or as a simple point of customer interaction is a great way to enhance your brand’s image.
-Used right, any of the four social media platforms I’ve discussed can grow a B2C business, but sometimes it can be hard to determine the best one to focus your resources in.
-This really comes down to two things: your business aim and who your clients are.
+Using social media as a content amplification tool, advertising platform, or a simple point of customer interaction is a great way to enhance your brand’s image.
+Used well, any of the four social media platforms above can grow a B2C business.
+However, sometimes it can be hard to determine the best area to focus your resources on.
+This really comes down to two things: your business aim and your clients base.

-Facebook is almost a necessity these days for any B2C business.
-From a simple café to high end retail brands, all business can make use of Facebook to communicate with customers and advertise their brand.
-This is opposed to LinkedIn, which has been shown to have very limited use for most B2C businesses – that doesn’t mean it’s completely useless.
-Find the one that most of your clients use and tailor your social strategy around that platform and the content types your clients prefer.
+Facebook is a necessity these days for B2C businesses.
+From a simple café to high end retail brands, all businesses can (and should!) make use of Facebook to communicate with customers and advertise their brand.
+This is opposed to LinkedIn, which has been shown to have limited use for most B2C businesses – that doesn’t mean it’s completely useless.
+Find the platform that most of your clients use and tailor your social strategy to the social network and the content types that your clients prefer.

-There’s a lot of things you need to know to run a successful social campaign, but one thing that should never be forgotten is that it’s essential to carefully curate your social pages, because a poor response to a bad review or ill-considered post could quickly damage any brand.
+There’s a lot to manage when running a successful social campaign, but one thing that should never be forgotten is that it’s essential to carefully monitor your social pages.
+A poor response to a bad review or ill-considered post could quickly damage your brand.

-The way you use social media will change heavily depending on just where your business sits in the market.
-There will be the two extremes: businesses trying to create a brand with social media, and those leveraging that brand to sell.
-While there’s plenty of points along that road, those are the two distinctive strategies that businesses will need to create.
+The way you use social media will change drastically depending on where your business sits in the market.
+There are two extremes: businesses trying to create a brand with social media and those leveraging that brand to sell.
+While there’s plenty of points along that scale, we can identify and compare these extremes.

-While both strategies will include delivering content, for those brands trying to create a following, social campaigns will often revolve around building up the number of followers.
-The biggest reason for this is it enables your business to lower its social marketing costs and make lead capture and sales more affordable.
-At the other end, businesses that are marketing to their following can use a combination of paid advertising, content delivery and influencer marketing to turn their audience into sales.
+While both strategies will include delivering quality content, for those brands trying to create a following, social campaigns will often revolve around building up the number of followers.
+This enables your business to lower its social marketing costs and make lead capture and sales more affordable.
+At the other end of the scale, businesses marketing to their existing following can use a combination of paid advertising, content delivery and influencer marketing to turn their audience into sales.

-Like I keep saying, knowing your customers is essential, and that stays true for your social campaign.
-If all your potential clients are on Instagram, then that’s exactly where you need to be and if they’re all following an Insta-star, that’s who you need marketing your products.
-Know your customer’s social habits, that’s how you make sure they’re buying from you.
+Knowing your customers is essential.
+If all your potential clients are on Instagram, then that’s exactly where you need to be and if they’re all following an Insta-star, that’s who you need marketing your products for you.
+Once you understand your customer’s social habits, you can better manipulate that environment to influence consumers to make a purchase.

 Amplification – Ensuring good content gets read

 Amplification as a concept is very simple.
-All it is, is getting content seen by your current or potential clients.
-While this sounds fairly simple, it really isn’t.
-It’s quite difficult to properly construct an amplification campaign that delivers good ROI.
-That’s why a key part of amplification is segmenting your audiences so the right people see the right pieces of content.
+All it is, is getting content seen by your current or potential clients by using various means of distribution.
+It can be quite difficult to properly construct an amplification campaign that delivers ROI.
+That’s why a key part of amplification is the segmentation of your audience, so that the right people see the right pieces of content.

 Moral of the story?
 Invest in a CRM or other segmentation.

-There’s a range of amplification techniques available to Australian businesses and we’ve already touched on a couple, but I’ll go over the main techniques in a bit more detail.
+There are a range of amplification techniques available to Australian businesses and we’ve already touched on a couple.

-Email direct marketing – Possibly the best form of amplification, EDMs let you deliver personalised content right to someone’s email address.
-While you will require an email list, most businesses do naturally collect these and, when managed properly, you can not only amplify your content but use it to drive current and potential customers through the sales process.
-Often quite a cheap strategy (comparatively), a well-designed email marketing campaign can deliver as much as 38 x ROI.
+Email direct marketing – Possibly the most fruitful form of amplification, EDMs let you deliver personalised content right to someone’s personal inbox.
+While you will require an email list, most businesses naturally collect contact data.
+When managed properly, you can not only amplify your content but use it to drive current and potential customers through the sales process.
+Often quite a cheap strategy in comparison to other mediums, a well-designed and cleverly executed email marketing campaign can deliver high ROI.

-Social media – As just discussed, social media is a great tool for content delivery, or amplification.
-While natural social sharing is all but dead thanks to new Facebook algorithms, paid advertising can still deliver very strong results.
-And, due to the branded nature of any social post, even if you don’t get clicks you’re spreading your brand image.
+Social media – Social media is a great tool for content delivery or amplification.
+While natural social sharing as an advertising stream is all but dead thanks to new Facebook algorithms, paid advertising can still deliver very strong results.
+Due to the branded nature of any given social post, even if you don’t get clicks you’re spreading your brand image and gaining recognition and credibility.
 As opposed to email marketing, social media amplification lets you deliver content to people who don’t know your brand, which is a fantastic lead capture strategy and well worth the investment.

-Third party platforms – Third party platforms often operate similar to Google Display Advert campaigns and, in fact, you can use that type of ad to amplify your content – though it can be pricey.
-Some of the platforms I have used include Outbrain and Medianet.
-Both are suited to different forms of content and operate slightly different.
-If you want to use one of these platforms or another third-party option, I highly recommend researching them in detail as they are not always as reliable as they promise.
+Third party platforms – Often referred to as outreach or native advertising, third party platforms operate like Google Display Network campaigns.
+In fact, although it can be pricey, you can use that type of ad to amplify your content.
+Some popular platforms include Outbrain and Medianet, both of which are suited to different forms of content and operate slightly different.
+If you want to use one of these platforms or another third-party option, ensure you research in detail as they are not always as reliable as they promise.

 Additional content types and their value

-No, these content types haven’t been listed above, but don’t take that as a slight towards them in any way.
-Each element below has huge potential value for different content marketing strategies, but in general, will work better as supporting elements, not core components of a content marketing strategy (this does not mean that in some cases they can’t be).
+These content types haven’t been listed above, but each has its own value depending on the industry you’re operating in.
+Each element below has huge potential value for different content marketing strategies but, in many cases, will work better as a supporting piece rather than a core component of a content marketing strategy.

 Every business in the world loves good press, it can turn a small business into an international success overnight.
-Now, I can’t guarantee press releases are going to do that for your business, but they’re a step in the right direction.
+Press releases aren’t guaranteed to do that for your business but they’re a step in the right direction.

 A well-constructed press release is used to draw the attention of the media to newsworthy aspects of your business – notice how I used the word newsworthy.
 It’s this word and the meaning behind it that will determine whether your business should be making use of regular press releases.

-While press releases (when amplified) have some great SEO benefits, for your press release to really have the desired effect, it needs to be picked up by news publications.
+While press releases (when amplified) have some great SEO benefits, for it to have the desired effect, it needs to be picked up by large news publications.
 For publications to pick it up, journalists need to be interested in what you’re writing about.
 The basic principles of newsworthiness are:

 Proximity – Location, location, location!
 Like in property, location matters in news.
 If you’re a local business involved in an interesting local project, it may be something a local newspaper or metro publication is interested in.
 But if it’s a hyper local issue, don’t expect the story to go national.